Supporting guidance for Slurry Storage

-A Farm Waste Management Plan or similar plan should highlight the volume of slurry produced on the farm and compare this to the current slurry storage capacity.
+A Manure and Slurry Management Plan should highlight the volume of slurry produced on the farm and compare this to the current slurry storage capacity.
 This should identify the additional storage capacity that is required in order to provide six months slurry storage, including identifying any actions that are required to minimise the production of dirty water.

-Guidance on the production of a Farm Waste Management Plan can be found in Annex 2.
+Guidance on the production of a Manure and Slurry Management Plan can be found in Annex 2.

 What needs to be done